 '''

 term_to_binary(Term) -> ext_binary()

-Types:

-Term = term()

 '''

 Returns a binary data object that is the result of encoding Term according to the Erlang external term format.

 This can be used for various purposes, for example, writing a term to a file in an efficient way, or sending an Erlang term to some type of communications channel not supported by distributed Erlang.